CETONI-Software/cetoni_service_guide/QmixElements_Software.rst

       Logging intervals below 0.01 seconds may cause
       high CPU load and may have a negative impact on other
-      QmixElements functions.
+      CETONI Elements functions.

 Edit Device Parameters
 ----------------------

-You can edit device parameters directly in the QmixElements software using the **CANopen Tools Plugin**.
+You can edit device parameters directly in the CETONI Elements software using the **CANopen Tools Plugin**.

 .. rst-class:: steps